OpenTechSchool/python-beginners/en/_sources/simple_drawing.txt

 use these functions?
 Before you can use a function you need to know its *signature* (for example the number of parameters and what they mean.)
 To find this out you can type ``help(turtle.color)`` into the Python shell.
-Press the :kbd:`q` key to exit the help again.
+If there is a lot of text, Python will put the help text into a *pager*, which lets you page up and down.
+Press the :kbd:`q` key to exit the pager.

 Alternatively, browse the `online documentation`__.